1. Building Inspection Counter Appointments

 Note: For general repairs over $500, contact Building Inspection at (608) 266-4551.

-You don’t need a building permit to put up a fence.
+You do not need a building permit to put up a fence.
 But you do need to know Madison’s laws governing the height and placement of fences and screening.

-You also need to check for any deed restrictions or covenants on your property that might regulate improvements in your yard.
+You also need to check for any deed restrictions or covenants on your property that might restrict fencing.
 Refer to the documents you signed and received when you purchased your house.

 Process Overview